100 Notable alumni of

 -

 George Eugene Uhlenbeck was a Dutch-American theoretical physicist, known for his significant contributions to quantum mechanics and statistical mechanics.
-He is most famous for co-developing the concept of electron spin, alongside Samuel Goudsmit, in 1925.
+He co-developed the concept of electron spin, alongside Samuel Goudsmit, in 1925.
 The formalization of Langevin equation for the Brownian motion as a stochastic process, is known as the Ornstein–Uhlenbeck process, derived in 1930 from his work with Leonard Ornstein.
+I. I. Rabi said that Uhlenbeck and Goudsmit's omission for the Nobel Prize in Physics "will always be a mystery to me".

 -